aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/_index.md

                 workbook = new Workbook();
             }

-            // Get first worksheet of the workbook const sheet = workbook.worksheets.get(0);
+            // Get the first worksheet of the workbook const sheet = workbook.worksheets.get(0);

             // Get worksheet's cells collection
             const cells = sheet.cells;

-            // Create a range of Cells from Cell A1 to C10 const workbookScope = cells.createRange("A1", "C10");
+            // Create a range of cells from A1 to C10 const workbookScope = cells.createRange("A1", "C10");

-            // Assign the name to workbook scope named range workbookScope.name = "workbookScope";
+            // Assign the name to the workbook‑scope named range workbookScope.name = "workbookScope";

             // Save the workbook and prepare download link